-Most children grow out of the habit of sucking thumbs and fingers between two and four years of age.
+Most children grow out of the habit of sucking thumbs and fingers between 2 and 4 years of age.

 You can usually reverse the effects of thumb-sucking up to 5-6 years, because children still have their baby teeth.
 If children keep thumb-sucking after this age, it can affect the growth of their jaws and the way their teeth line up.